Udder confusion: Cows flee cops on Marsha Sharp Freeway

 The cows were being loaded up from the Texas Tech Animal and Food Sciences Center when they made a break for it.
-It took a combination of several police units, assault rifles and ropers from the Texas Tech Ranch Horse Team to catch them both.
+It took several police units working with ropers from the Texas Tech Ranch Horse Team to catch them both.

 One cow was caught off the MSF between the Quaker Avenue and Slide Road exits.
 The other cow jumped through a real estate office window before being captured on 19th Street and Avenue Q.

 VIRAL VIDEO: Texas Tech Ranch Horse Team helps catch escaped cows

 After several people tried to catch the cows the Texas Tech Ranch Horse team was contacted to help with the capture.

 “I was in class, taking real good notes paying attention and this guy busts through the door guess he saw my hat and he hollered at me to come running,” Texas Tech Ranch Horse team member, True Burson said.

 “I was sitting in class and then I got this phone call saying there were two cows out on the highway,” Texas Tech Ranch Horse team member, Parke Greeson said.